Challenging a Speeding Ticket and the Charter of Rights

 Finally, you will need to show the court how the length of delay has caused you prejudice.
 This is perhaps the most difficult hurdle.
 Examples will vary in each instance and could include a lost opportunity in one form or another.
 The degree of prejudice may vary from one judge to another.

-If you or someone you know has been injured, call Daryl Brown directly at 604-612-6848 or toll free at 1-844-BIKE-LAW or send him an for the location nearest you and to receive your free initial consultation.
+If you or someone you know has been injured in a motorcycle accident, call Motorcycle Lawyer at 604-612-6848, toll free at 1-844-BIKE-LAW or send an email for the location nearest you and to receive your free initial consultation.